 Students enrolled in the aircraft operations or aeronautical sciences degree programs must obtain a minimum grade of "C" in FLT110, FLT120, FLT221, FLT 330, FLT360, FLT470 and FLT471, and pass the relevant laboratory sections of each course.
 Satisfactory completion is necessary to receive a signoff to take the FAA written examinations for the appropriate FAA certificate or rating sought.
 FAA ground or written certificates must be completed for each qualification sought.
 For students enrolling in the aircraft operations bachelor of science program, satisfactory completion with a grade of "C" or better and with a passing grade on the FAA practical or flight test must also be completed for each rating sought.
-For this program, academic and FAA flight qualifications are addressed in FLT111, FLT121, FLT331 and FLT472 must be satisfactorily completed.
-FLT361 for multi-engine flight review may be taken as an elective.
+For this program, academic and FAA flight qualifications are addressed in FLT111, FLT121, FLT331, FLT361 and FLT472, must be satisfactorily completed.